 In 2021, the Department for Transport and Innovate UK launched the Clean Maritime Demonstration Competition, a competition for feasibility studies and technology trials to accelerate maritime decarbonisation in the UK.
 The first round allocated £33.5m to 55 projects across the UK, including the University of Plymouth's Marine e-Charging Living Lab project, installing a port-side charger for small electric maritime vessels.
 There are now talks of a second round of funding under the same competition, with potentially over £100m of funding for large-scale demonstrator projects available.

-The FLOW supply chain requir expertise.
-By investing in the c HotSW can ensure that the nece FLOW supply chain.
+The FLOW supply chain require expertise.
+By investing in the control of the HotSW can ensure that the necessity of the FLOW supply chain.

 The supply chain of a FLOW farr variety of sectors, which can supp